srevn/kqexec/README.md

 - **Flexible Configuration**: Monitor specific files or entire directory trees
 - **Event Filtering**: Select which event types to monitor (content, structure, metadata)
 - **Custom Commands**: Execute arbitrary commands when events occur
-- **Recursive Monitoring**: Automatically monitor new files and directories
 - **Dynamic Directory Scanning**: Automatically detects and monitors new files and directories as they are created
 - **Event-Driven Parent Watching**: Monitors non-existent paths by watching parent directories and promoting watches as path components are created
 - **Glob Pattern Support**: Dynamic file and directory matching using wildcards (`*`, `?`, `[]`) with automatic watch promotion when patterns resolve